 What is the difference between 9K and 18K gold?

 The second difference is the price.
 9K gold contains more alloy metals than gold.
-Therefore, it is less expensive than 18K gold which contains more gold than alloy metals.
+Alloy metals are cheaper than gold.
+Therefore, it is more expensive to make 18K gold, which contains more gold than alloy metals, than 9K gold.

-Finally, you have to consider quality and value.
-18K gold feels heavier and more substantial and luxurious to the touch than 9K gold does.
-Also, 18K gold items have more long-term and re-sale value than 9K gold.
+Finally, you have to consider quality.
+18K gold is heavier and feels more substantial and luxurious to the touch than 9K gold.
+Also, 18K gold items have a higher resale value than 9K gold items.

 How is white and rose gold purity measured?